 Trailing in the series, and facing elimination in Game Four in Omaha, the Bucs rattled off an amazing five unanswered goals to force a fifth game which Des Moines would win in comeback fashion earning the franchise’s second Clark Cup.

 The Bucs’ magical run wasn’t done there as the memories only grew at the Gold Cup Tournament in Detroit that season.

 In the semi-final game, Geoff Bennetts pushed the Bucs into the final with a double overtime goal to beat Dubuque.
 Bennetts went onto continue his career at Ferris State the following season.

 The drama of the semi-final would amazingly be topped by what would then happen in the Gold Cup Final as once again Omaha provided the competition.
-Trailing by one goal in the final minute of regulation, Reggie Berg forced overtime with a heart-stopping goal and then in the extra session, Trevor Rosen put an end to the game, and capped the amazing season, when he buried the puck.
-Its a moment most Bucs’ fans still remember vividly and clearly.
+Trailing by one goal in the final minute of regulation, Reggie Berg forced overtime with a heart-stopping goal and then in the extra session, Trevor Rosen put an end to the game, capping an amazing season with one last title.
+It's a moment most Bucs’ fans still remember vividly and clearly.
 If they weren’t there in person they remembered the moment on radio and where they were when Rosen finished off the “Triple Crown” season.

 Ferguson left the team after that season, lured away by minor league hockey and he would prove to be just as successful in the East Coast Hockey League helping to build not only a team but a fan base for the Fort Myers based Florida Everblades.
 To this day, the Everblades are routinely an ECHL powerhouse both on and off the ice and Ferguson’s tutelage in those first few seasons are the key.
 His first post-Buccaneers’ job was actually three seasons in Indianapolis coaching the International Hockey League franchise there.
 At the time, the IHL was considered by many the second best professional league around.